HTTP-APIs/http-apis.github.io/pages/hydrus.md

 doc_parse.insert_classes(classes, session=db_session)
 doc_parse.insert_properties(properties, session=db_session)
 ```
-**NOTE:** You can use the `ApiDocumentation` dictionary directly to get the classes and properties, but it is advised to use the `HydraDoc` object to generate the ApiDocumentation.
+**NOTE:** `ApiDocumentation` dictionary can be used directly directly to get the classes and properties, but it is advised to use the `HydraDoc` object to generate the ApiDocumentation.
 Otherwise, there may be unwanted errors in the dictionary that are permanently added to the database.

 <a name="urls"></a>
 ## Server URL and the API name